0xarchit/ChatDoc/README.md

 - **Description**: Clear entire vector store.
 - **Query**: `password` (native admin) or per-request overrides
 - **Response**: `{ "status": "all_deleted" }`

+## Future Goals
+- Streaming responses from the model to improve perceived latency and UX.
+- Better OCR and robust file parsing for scanned PDFs and more file formats.
+- Pluggable support for multiple vector stores (Milvus, FAISS, Pinecone, etc.).
+- Increase upload and context limits (larger files, fewer artificial word/chunk restrictions).
+- Personalization with login/signup, per-user profiles, metadata, and tags.
+- Expand supported AI models/providers and allow per-request model selection.

+Contributions and suggestions welcome — if you'd like to see something prioritized, open an issue or a discussion.

 ## Contributing
 > Contributions are welcome!
 Please fork the repository, create a feature branch, and submit a pull request.